vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

     (walnuts on the evening of, sauerkraut the next morning, and cayenne pepper with any meal prep at least two days out).

-### (preparation / direct) Reminder to execute the dental self-exam checklist two days prior to the appointment
+### (preparation / direct) Reminder to execute the dental self-exam checklist one week prior to the appointment

 The reminder is to execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) and log it as usual in the [logs](../logs/dental-self-exam-checklist-log.md).

+I should do this about one week prior to the dental cleaning.
+The reason to do it sufficiently in advance is two-fold:

+* If there is new information I learn, I can do further research on it, and take additional precautions, before the dental cleaning.

+* If the pressure testing reveals and exacerbates pain and inflammation that I didn't know about, I have enough time for recovery before the dental cleaning.

 ### (preparation / direct) Reminder to do normal face shaving 1 or 2 days prior to appointment and discard razor used